it-at-m/stadtbezirksbudget/docs/src/architecture/adr/11-use-directory-structure.md

 ## Context

-We need to have rules for our directory-structure so that everyone knows where they have to look for certain files in the frontend and backend.
+A defined directory structure is required so that all developers know where to look for certain files in the frontend and backend.

 ## Decision

-We want the structure inside the stadtbezirksbudget-backend/src/main/java to be feature-oriented apart from the directories common, configuration, security, theentity.
-For the frontend we decided to keep the refarch-directory-structure (see refarch-template).
+The structure inside `stadtbezirksbudget-backend/src/main/java` is to be feature-oriented, except for common packages (e.g. `config`, `security`, `util`, etc.).
+This means that all files related to a specific feature (e.g. `budget`, `user`, etc.) are in the same parent directory.

 ## Consequences

-In the feature-oriented structure it may be a little more work to compare entities or controllers, etc. with each other as each (e.g.) entity will be in a different parent directory.
+- In a feature-oriented structure, comparing entities or controllers can be harder since they are in separate directories.
+- There is no central overview of all classes of the same type in the backend, as they are distributed across feature folders.
-However, it comes in handy if you are working with one specific feature, as all necessary classes are in the same directory.
+- However, it is helpful when working on a specific feature, as all necessary classes are in the same directory.